 This is part of a series on practical ways to obey the Torah, God’s love letter to us.
 You can start the series here.

-Several friends have asked me to tell about what a normal Sabbath is like in our home, so I am doing that in two parts.
-Last time I shared what we do on Fridays, so now let’s talk about what we do on Saturdays.
+Several friends have asked me to tell about what a normal Sabbath is like in our home, so I thought I’d do that in two parts.
+In this post, I’ll tell what we do on Fridays, and next time I’ll share what we do on Saturdays.